Code of Maine Rules

 (e) Such other facts or information that the Department may require to determine the compliance status of the Part 70 source;

-(13) Results of meteorology or air quality monitoring if required by the Department, including an analysis of meteorological and topographical data necessary to evaluate the air quality impact pursuant to Section 14 of this Chapter.
-The information required pursuant to Section 14 of this Chapter shall not be used in the completeness determination of the application, unless the information is required as part of a New Source Review application; and
+(13) If required by the Department, results of meteorology or air quality monitoring including an analysis of meteorological and topographical data necessary to evaluate the air quality impact pursuant to Section 14 of this Chapter.; and

-(14) If any regulated pollutant from an existing source has or will have a significant impact, a description of the factors used in the ambient air quality impact analysis pursuant to Section 14 of this Chapter.
-The information required pursuant to Section 14 of this Chapter shall not be used in the completeness determination of the application, unless the information is required as part of a New Source Review application.
+(14) If the Department determines that any regulated pollutant from an existing source has or will have a significant impact, a description of the factors used in the ambient air quality impact analysis pursuant to Section 14 of this Chapter.

 C. Certification by Responsible Official

-All application forms, reports, and compliance certifications submitted to the Department shall contain a certification of truth, accuracy and completeness with the signature and printed name of the responsible official (see Definitions, 06-096 CMR 100).
-The signatory sheet shall make the following certification:
+All application forms, reports, and compliance certifications submitted to the Department shall contain a certification of truth, accuracy and completeness with the signature and printed name of the responsible official (see Definitions Regulation, 06-096 C.M.R. ch.
+100).
+The signature must either be an original wet-ink signature or an electronic signature that complies with 40 C.F.R.
+Part 3.
+The signatory statement shall make the following certification:

 "I certify under penalty of law that, based on information and belief formed after reasonable inquiry, I believe the information included in the attached document is true, complete, and accurate."

-Upon becoming aware that he or she submitted incorrect information or failed to submit relevant facts, the responsible official must provide the Department with the supplementary facts or corrected information.
+Upon becoming aware that incorrect information was submitted or relevant facts should have been but were not submitted, the responsible official must provide the Department with the corrected information or supplementary facts.

 D. Public Notice of Intent to File